 2 ounces of green chilis (optional)

-Mix all ingredients, spread equal portions of the cream cheese mixture on all of the burritos.
+Mix all ingredients, and spread equal portions of the cream cheese mixture on all of the burritos.
 Roll up.
 Wrap in saran wrap.
 Chill for an hour.
-Cut into bite size pieces...in the shape of a pinwheel.
+Cut into bite-size pieces...in the shape of a pinwheel.
 Serve.
 If you want to use any dipping sauce, try your favorite salsa.
 Add some fresh cilantro and green onions for extra flavor.

 Indulgence made simple with this no-bake chocolate graham cracker cake

-Chocolate Graham Cracker Cake is a favorite of two sisters, my mom and Aunt Marge, made by my grandma when they were kids.
-It's one of those childhood desert memories that's never forgotten and designed to put a smile on your face and deliciousness in your belly.
+Chocolate Graham Cracker Cake is a favorite of two sisters, my mom, and Aunt Marge, made by my grandma when they were kids.
+It's one of those childhood dessert memories that's never forgotten and designed to put a smile on your face and deliciousness in your belly.